The World’s 25 Largest Airports By Surface Area

 It is home to 135 gates and flies to over 100 destinations.

 Another airport in Houston, Texas, is the George Bush Intercontinental Airport.
-Settling at three spots below its counterpart, Dallas/Fort Worth, its impressive 4,451 hectares serves the greater metropolitan area of Houston.
+Its impressive size serves the greater metropolitan area of Houston.

-It was renamed after President George W. Bush and is the 47th busiest airport in the world, as well as the 14th busiest in the United States.
+It was renamed after President George H. W. Bush and is one of the busiest airports in the United States.

 One of two main airports in Shanghai and a fundamental part of the East Asian aviation hub, the Shanghai Pudong International Airport covers 3,988 hectares.